0ficus/scooters/TestingRecord.md

 ## Summary

-All critical paths and edge cases have been tested successfully in local and containerized environments.
+All critical paths have been tested successfully in local and containerized environments.
 ---